 The endocrine system affects bodily activities by releasing chemical messages, called hormones, into the bloodstream from exocrine and endocrine glands.
 The function of hormones is to:

-Hormones are chemicals that cause certain changes in particular parts of the body.
+Hormones are chemicals that cause specific changes in particular parts of the body.
 Their effects are slower and more general than nerve action.
 They can control long-term changes such as rate of growth, the rate of activity and sexual maturity.

 The endocrine or ductless glands secrete their hormones directly into the bloodstream.
 The hormones are circulated all over the body and reach their target organ via the bloodstream.
 When hormones pass through the liver, they are converted by the kidneys.
 Tests on such hormonal products in urine can be used to detect pregnancy.